Kya Huaa Tera Vaada: Plot

-Kya Huaa Tera Vaada is the story of Pradeep Singh (Pawan Shankar) and Mona Singh (Mona Singh), a couple who lives in Mumbai with their three children Bulbul, Rano and Rajbeer.
+Kya Huaa Tera Vaada is the story of Pradeep Singh and Mona Singh, a couple who lives in Mumbai with their three children Bulbul, Rano and Rajbeer.
 Married for 12 years now, between their work and chores, they try their best to find time for each other but their responsibilities take precedence.
 Pradeep works in a multinational company and Mona takes care of the house and the family.

-Pradeep's ex-girlfriend Anushka (Mouli Ganguly), joins his company as his boss and the two start an affair.
+Pradeep's ex-girlfriend Anushka joins his company as his boss and the two start an affair.
 Eventually, Pradeep leaves Mona and moves in with Anushka, filing for a divorce.
-While Mona becomes a successful professional, Anushka's ex-husband Shaurya Mitra (Chetan Hansraj) starts blackmailing her.
+A heartbroken Mona attempts suicide but is stopped by Pradeep's mother, who encourages her to fight for her rights.
+While Mona becomes a successful professional, Anushka's ex-husband Shaurya Mitra starts blackmailing her.
 A desperate Anushka ends up killing Shaurya and lets the police charge a drunk Pradeep for the murder.
-Meanwhile, Anushka's adoptive brother Tarun (Raunaq Ahuja) marries Pradeep's younger sister Taani (Priya Chauhan).
+Meanwhile, Anushka's adoptive brother Tarun marries Pradeep's younger sister Taani.
 Mona proves Pradeep's innocence in court.
 Anushka tries to kill Mona at a party but Pradeep comes in the way to save Mona.
 Before he dies, a guilt-ridden Anushka reveals that she and Pradeep have a daughter.
 Anushka is taken to prison but she swears revenge on Mona.
 At Pradeep's funeral, Bulbul remains unforgiving for what Pradeep did to her mother.